ERHC's Oil and Gas Exploration Interests in Chad

 One of the main oil provinces in Southern Chad is the Doba Basin and the Doseo Basin.
 Served by the 660 mile Chad/Cameroon Pipeline and the N’Djemena Refinery opened in 2012, the area produces more than 120,000 barrels per day.
 ERHC’s acreage in Chari-Ouest III and BDS 2008 is situated on the edges of these proven oil basins.

-ERHC has two focus areas it plans to pursue with a rift margin play.
+ERHC has two focus areas in BDS 2008 that it plans to pursue with a rift margin play.
 One focus area is north of Esso’s Tega and Maku discoveries in the Doseo Basin and the other is east of and expected to have geological characteristics consistent with OPIC’s Benoy-1 discovery in the Doba Basin.

 Drilling on the edge of the basins is similar to the rift margin play used by Tullow, which led to several significant discoveries, including the Ngamia #1 discovery in northwestern Kenya in 2012.
 In fact, comparing seismic images for ERHC’s proposed Lead 2 well location in Chad with Ngamia #1 in Kenya shows what geologists describe as a “structural analog.”
 There is a high degree of similarity.

-In late 2013, ERHC expects to commence process management and execution of a Full Tensor Gravity Gradiometry (FTG) survey of the focus areas we have identified, which will be followed by acquiring 2D seismic in 2014.
+In 2013, ERHC completed an Environmental Impact Assessment and commenced process management.
+The Company expects to execute an aero gravity/magnetic survey of the focus areas identified, which will be followed by acquiring 2D seismic.
 Our first exploration drilling in Chad could come as early as 2015.

 The West African nation of Chad has proven oil reserves of 1.5 billion barrels with studies establishing the prospect of more discoveries.
 It is one of sub-Saharan Africa’s significant crude oil producers.
 Chad shares borders with Nigeria, Cameroun and Sudan, which all produce oil as well.
 According to the World Fact Book, a consortium led by two U.S. companies has been investing $3.7 billion to develop oil reserves - estimated at 1 billion barrels - in southern Chad.
 Chinese companies are also expanding exploration efforts and are currently building a 300 km pipeline and the country's first refinery.
 Oil production came on stream in late 2003.
 Chad began to export oil in 2004.